Aigachu/Lavenza/templates/installation/README.md

 This detailed part of the guide will really get into the nitty gritty of things!
 It's a good read if you want to get used to the framework.

 ### Provisioning
-`lavenza provision` is the goto command for setting up the barebones of the framework.
+`lavenza provision` is the goto cli command for setting up the barebones of the framework.
 This command will handle 3 main things:

 1. The creation of your **Lavenzafile** (`.lavenza.yml`).
 2. The provisioning of your **installation directory**, or **Lavenzaroot**.